 As an administrator, you can upload your own InDesign files to Bynder and turn them into a template.
 If you have the Upload a POD template permission and when the Print Brand Templates DIY feature is enabled for your portal you can also update versions of the template.
 If you upload a new version, it will replace the old one.
 For guidelines on how to prepare a template, see Prepare your InDesign package.

 Alternatively, you can contact your Customer Success Manager and send the files to Bynder for conversion and upload.
 You need to make sure your files meet Bynder guidelines.
 See Prepare your InDesign package.

 If you are an admin, you can easily edit templates and presets, as well as create new template presets.
-You can use the advanced cropping functionality to not only crop but also scale and drag images within the frame in templates.

 If you have the Upload a POD template right, you can also add new templates and download a ZIP file with template contents.
 The download button displays in template settings, when you select a template to edit.

 Go to Settings > Brand templates > Template Management and click List of presets and templates to start editing the settings of your Print Brand Templates and presets.
 You need to have the Manage templates permission to access the page.

 In the Portal's Template Management you can only edit the text and images that have been marked as editable (have filled-in script labels) in the original InDesign file.
 See Prepare your InDesign package.
 For any other changes, the InDesign files needs to be modified and reuploaded.

 Make sure you select Show: Templates in the overview.

 In the template output section, select the output format for the final product users will be creating in a Print Brand Templates workflow.
 Then, if users will create a product based on this template, or based on a preset generated from this template, they will have a choice of outputs you have defined.
 If you do not define any output, the default is PDF.